Reshaping System Controls for a Smart Experience

 Overview

-AMD Software is a widely used platform for performance tuning, graphics management, and driver updates.
+AMD Software is a widely used native desktop application for performance tuning, graphics management, and driver updates.
 Throughout my internship at AMD, I contributed to the redesign initiative for AMD Software, focusing on creating a cleaner, more accessible and more personalized experience.
 I worked closely with other designers, product managers, and engineers to refine interaction patterns, and prototype a more intuitive interface.

 Context